PatrickAlexander/azure-content/articles/sql-database/sql-database-copy.md

 - An Azure subscription.
 If you need an Azure subscription simply click **FREE TRIAL** at the top of this page, and then come back to finish this article.
 - A SQL database to copy.
 If you do not have a SQL database, create one following the steps in this article: [Create your first Azure SQL Database](sql-database-get-started.md).
+- Proper permission on SQL Server to be able to perform database copy task.
+For more information about logins and connecting to the server, see Managing Databases, Logins, and Users in Azure SQL Database and Azure SQL Database Development: How-to Topics, respectively.

 ## Copy your SQL database